protoEvangelion/portfolio/src/pages/JavaScript/async.md

 ## Iterators

+- Iterators allow **access one item from a collection** at a time, keeping track of current position
+- The `next()` method is what's used to get the next item in the sequence
 - We regularly have lists or collections or data where we want to go through each item and do something to each element
 - The classic way to do this is with for loops